facile-it/paraunit/content/documentation.md

  **it will return a clean zero exit code only if all the PHPUnit processes gave it a zero exit code**.
  So you can safely use it in your CI build ;)

-Side note: if you are using [Symfony's PHPUnit bridge](http://symfony.com/doc/current/components/phpunit_bridge.html) to spot deprecations (or any other plugin that outputs something) you will notice that the bridge list of deprecations will be lost through Paraunit; the tests will be shown as passing, but **the Paraunit process will still fail as expected if a deprecation is encountered**, due to the aforementioned exit code being considered.
+Side note: if you are using [Symfony's PHPUnit bridge](http://symfony.com/doc/current/components/phpunit_bridge.html) to spot deprecations (or any other plugin that outputs something), you will be able to detect test failures due to deprecations since version 0.11.

 # Troubleshooting

 If you are experiencing any problems, you can try the `--debug` option to identify the problematic test, and try running it alone; if failures seems to appear at randoms during Paraunit runs, check for concurrency problem, like database access; otherwise, please open an issue [here on GitHub](https://github.com/facile-it/paraunit/issues).